 The following formula may be used for swollen tonsils, mumps, and other lymphatic swellings in the neck area:

 2 cups warm purified water

 8 drops lavender essential oil

 Mix the water with the essential oil.
 While the water is still warm, soak a soft cloth, preferably flannel, in the water and wring it out.
 Wrap the cloth around the neck.
 Cover with a towel to hold in the heat.
 Remove before it gets cold.
 Repeat as many times as you wish.

 European children were once given “dilly pillows” filled with aromatic herbs such as lavender and dill to send them off to dreamland.
 The scent was also considered a digestive aid.
 Add chamomile and thyme to prevent nightmares.

 1 cup total:

 Because this natural recipe has not been tested in a lab, it may not be as effective as chemically-based over-the-counter hand sanitizers.
-An advantage to using a natural recipe is that it shouldn’t gradually weaken your resistance like anti-bacterial hand sanitizers can do.
-NOTE: For children reduce the ratio of essential oils by at least half.
+An advantage to using a natural recipe is that it shouldn’t gradually weaken your resistance as anti-bacterial hand sanitizers can do.
+NOTE: For children, reduce the ratio of essential oils by at least half.

 - 2/3 oz.
 Organic Jojoba (carrier oil)